jpype-project/jpype/doc/userguide.rst

           record = db.nextRecord()
           ...

 Launch it in the interactive window.
-Wow done.
-Okay you can get back to programming in Python.
+You can get back to programming in Python once you get a good night sleep.

 Case 2: Visualization of Java structures